yochaigal/cairn/wip/2e/setting.md

 ##### Powers
 - 2d10+10 [Acolytes]https://cairnrpg.com/resources/monsters/acolyte)).
 - **Seneschal**: **Arjen Vol Sonn**, stats as [Lich](https://cairnrpg.com/resources/monsters/lich/).
+- **The Springhouse**, an abandoned keep once used by ancestors of the **Earl of White**, who used it to imprison and torture their political enemies.
+It is well-fortified and contains a small complex of jails beneath it.

 ##### Agenda
 - Send spies throughout the **Provinces** in search of the **God-thumb**.